sgratzl/d3tutorial/README.md

 In the current version we have static hard-coded data in our files.
 D3 provides a bunch of function for loading external files.
 The most important ones are `d3.json` for loading JSON files and `d3.csv` for CSV files respectively.
 Both return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that will resolve when the file has been loaded.

-**Important: Data Loading is asynchronous**!
+**Important: Data loading is asynchronous**!
 That means you won't get the data immediately as a return value.
 But you get a Promise that will be resolved , as soon as the data are ready.
 You can't predict when this happens.
 You have to structure your code accordingly.

 ```js
 d3.json("file_to_load.json")